 Tips to Relax After a Hard Working Day

-A hard day at work usually means a stressful day, and science has proven that unrelenting stress can lead to significant problems.
+A hard day at work usually means a dificult day, and science has proven that unrelenting discomfort can lead to significant problems.
 They include higher blood pressure, changes in the heart rate and many other medical issues.
-Using relaxation techniques each day after work interrupts the stress process which will minimize the risk of developing stress-related health problems.
+Using relaxation techniques each day after work interrupts the process which will minimize the risk of developing related health problems.
 Some of the strategies for relaxing include exercise, consuming CBD for relaxation and mindfulness.

-Normal stress is a survival response intended to help the body and mind respond to situations perceived as a threat.
-The problem is that chronic stress means the body stays in a heightened alert condition, and that is what promotes physical and mental health problems.
-Following are a few statistics summarized from studies and reported by the American Institute of Stress indicating stress is frequently related to work.
+Normal tension is a survival response intended to help the body and mind respond to situations perceived as a threat.
+The problem is that chronic tension means the body stays in a heightened alert condition, and that is what promotes physical and mental health problems.
+Following are a few statistics summarized from studies and reported by the American Institute indicating it is frequently related to work.

-- 80 percent of workers experience stress at work
+- 80 percent of workers experience tension at work

-- 25 percent have wanted to shout or scream due to work-related stress
+- 25 percent have wanted to shout or scream due to work

-- 25 percent of workers say their jobs are the main cause of stress in their lives
+- 25 percent of workers say their jobs are the leading cause of discomfort in their lives

-- 26 percent of workers say they often experience burnout or stress at work
+- 26 percent of workers say they often experience burnout at work

-- 62 percent of workers say they experience neck pain by the end of the workday
+- 62 percent of workers say they experience discomfort in neck by the end of the workday

 How to Relax After a Hard Day of Working

-Learning to relax after work to reduce feelings of anxiety, a stress reaction and get a good night’s sleep is critical to stress management.
+Learning to relax after work and get a good night’s sleep is critical to overall well-being.
 The following are some tips on how to relax after a hard day at work.

 1. Learn Mindfulness Yoga

-The complementary discipline of yoga has been shown to help many people reduce anxiety.
+The complementary discipline of yoga has been shown to help many people.
 Mindfulness is learning to live in the present.
-Combine mindfulness with yoga, and you have a powerful, multiplied way to unwind from work stress.
-Yoga has been shown to reduce stress, improve fitness and help manage chronic health conditions.
-Studies on mindfulness to reduce worry found the practice can reduce symptoms of anxiety and depression.
+Combine mindfulness with yoga, and you have a powerful, multiplied way to unwind from work.
+Yoga has been shown to improve fitness and help manage chronic health conditions.
+Studies on mindfulness to reduce worry found that practice can reduce symptoms of burnout.

 2. Take Time to Do Nothing to Unwind